neondatabase/website/content/docs/extensions/timescaledb.md

 ```shell
 curl https://assets.timescale.com/docs/downloads/weather_small.tar.gz -o weather_small.tar.gz

 tar -xvzf weather_small.tar.gz
 ```

-Load the data into Neon database - enter the username, password, host and database name:
+Load the data into Neon database - enter the username, password, host and database name.
+You can find these details in the **Connection Details** widget on the Neon **Dashboard**.

 <CodeBlock shouldWrap>